DataStax-Examples/connecting-to-database-with-nodejs/README.md

 ### Prerequisites
 * Node 4 and above
-* A DSE/DDAC/C* cluster or an Apollo database to connect to with the appropriate connection information
+* A Cassandra cluster or an Apollo database to connect to with the appropriate connection information

+Additionally while this example uses environment variables to control which configuration is selected this could also be done via the use of configuration files or command line parameters.

+For clarity this sample does not contain any of the normal error handling process you would want to wrap around connecting to a cluster to handle likely errors that would occur.

 ### Running